 Coaching is a discipline that has emerged in the last 20 years to help individuals and teams maximize their capacity.
 The coaching movement continues to expand in many professions, including among Christian leaders and churches.
 After observing the benefits of coaching when the coach comes from outside the organization, one major Christian parachurch ministry now encourages all of its staff to engage a trained coach.

-Coaching is different from counseling, mentoring, advising, and consulting.
+Coaching is different from counseling, mentoring, supervising, advising, and consulting.
 The premise of coaching is that the best answers come from within the individual; the key task of coaching is asking the right questions to help an individual or group move forward in relation to the situation that they themselves have defined.

 The relationship between the coach and client(s) is crucial.
 Mutual trust and transparency is vital.
 The coach’s role is to listen clearly, then ask those questions which guide the client towards understanding their situation and possible responses for themselves.